simeoncloud/docs/reporting.md

 - Creates a **Service Principal** named Simeon Cloud Power BI Reporting **with admin access** to the Simeon Cloud SQL Server and Power BI Workspace
 - **Generates a client secret** for Simeon Cloud Power BI Reporting and saves it as a secure variable in an Azure DevOps Variable Group shared only with your tenant pipelines
 - Updates the Power BI tenant setting to **allow Service Principals access to the Power BI APIs**
-- Updates the Power BI setting to allow the **logged in user access to create Power BI workspaces**
+- Updates the Power BI setting to provide the **logged in user access to create Power BI workspaces**
     - Power BI defaults restrict workspace creation to accounts with rights to create M365 Groups.
 If your tenant has this setting and the account running the installer is not allowed to create M365 Groups, the account will be added to the group of users allowed to create M365 groups

 ## Installation
 The first step to install Simeon Power BI Reporting is to determine which tenant will host the report.
-If you're an MSP we recommend installing into your MSP's own tenant.
+If you're an MSP, we recommend installing into your MSP's own tenant.
 If you're an enterprise, we recommend installing into your production tenant.
 The tenant must have an Azure Subscription.

 ### Prerequisites
 During installation, you will be prompted to log in with a user account.
 The account used must: